Skip to Main Content

 Property Owner Liability for a Slip and Fall

 California law is very clear that those who own or control property must use “ordinary care” to keep the property safe.
+Individuals injured on someone else’s property could be eligible to sue.
 This does not mean that property owners must do everything humanly possible to keep people from slipping and falling.
 However, it does mean that they must make reasonable efforts not to create hazards and they must reasonably fix any hazard they know about.
 In many cases, an owner must also inspect their property at reasonable intervals to discover hidden defects which could injure someone.

 Unfortunately, many defendants are lax when it comes to maintenance.
 This is also true of business owners.
 They allow some hazard to increase the risk that a visitor will slip and fall, such as: